The SSI Gold Box games were a fondly remembered series of computer RPGs produced by SSI, based on the Dungeons & Dragons

 - Character Level

-- Cut-and-Paste Environments: Extensively present in Secret of the Silver Blades.
+- Cut and Paste Environments: Extensively present in Secret of the Silver Blades.
+Also present in Curse of the Azure Bonds in the optional extra dungeons.

 - Did You Just Flip Off Cthulhu?: At the end of Dark Queen of Krynn, you go through the Abyss, free Raistlin from his chains and soon come upon Takhisis planning to cross over into the Material Plane.
 The most you can do to stop her from getting to the portal was throw a fireball at her which may as well have tickled, but it keeps her from crossing over.